 Since there is no industry standard for X quality markings, the assignment of X markings is very subjective.
 Today X markings are a marketing gimmick.
 You can't compare a Milano Hat with any other hat on the basis of the X mark alone.

 At Milano Hat Company, we consider the type and width of the fiber, as well as the trim package, in assigning our straw hat X markings.
 On our felt hats, our X markings are determined by the various fur blends we use to make the raw body and also the trim packaged used to finish the hat.

-You can figure your hat size by measuring around your head with a cloth tape measure.
-Just place the tape around your head, making sure it is about an inch or so above your eyebrows and goes around your head where a hat would settle.
+You can determine your hat size by measuring around your head with a cloth tape measure.
+Just place the tape around your head, making sure it is about an inch or so above your eyebrows where the hat would settle.
 Take the measurement in inches to the 1/8th of an inch and convert it to your head size using the chart below.